-Per- and poly-fluoroalkyl substances (PFAS) are emerging compounds of concern.
+Per- and poly-fluoroalkyl substances (PFAS) are compounds of emerging concern.
 PFAS have been used in a variety of substances since the 1940s to increase resistance to water, grease, or stains.
 PFAS are highly persistent once released into air, water, and soil, and there is the potential for them to bioaccumulate.
-Our treatment processes are not sources of PFAS, but rather a conveyor of PFAS compounds through treated drinking water, wastewater, and biosolids.
+Our treatment processes are not sources of PFAS, but rather they convey PFAS compounds through treated drinking water, wastewater, and biosolids.
 Exposure to PFAS over a prolonged period may lead to health effects including an increased risk of certain cancers, high blood pressure, elevated cholesterol, hormone disruptors, and immune system impacts.

-Because of the concerns about health impacts, EPA released its PFAS Strategic Roadmap in October 2021 which outlined a strategy to address PFAS which includes development of drinking water standards, investing in scientific research, and holding responsible parties accountable.
-As part of its PFAS Strategic Roadmap, EPA proposed drinking water standards for six PFAS compounds in drinking water on March 14, 2023:
+Because of the concerns about health impacts, EPA released its PFAS Strategic Roadmap in October 2021 which outlined a strategy to address PFAS which includes developing drinking water standards, investing in scientific research, and holding responsible parties accountable.
+As part of its PFAS Strategic Roadmap, EPA issued enforceable drinking water standards for six PFAS compounds in drinking water on April 10, 2024:

 - Perfluorooctane sulfonate (PFOS) and perfluooctanoic acid (PFOA) these are two of the most widely studied PFAS compounds; while they are no longer manufactured, they persist in the environment.
-EPA has proposed a maximum contaminant level (MCL) or 4.0 parts per trillion for each of these compounds. - PFNA, PFHXs, PFBS, and GenX EPA is proposing a Hazard Index of 1.0 (unitless) for the combination of these four parameters.
-The Hazard Index is a tool to evaluate the health risks of simultaneous exposure to mixtures of these related compounds.
+EPA issued a maximum contaminant level (MCL) of 4.0 parts per trillion (ppt) for each of these compounds. - PFHxS, PFNA, and HFPO-DA (commonly known as GenX chemicals) EPA issued an MCL of 10 ppt for each of these compounds.

+• PFNA, PFHxS, PFBS, and HFPO-DA (GenX) - EPA issued a Hazard Index of 1 (unitless) for mixtures containing two or more of these four compounds.
+The Hazard Index is a tool to evaluate the health risks of simultaneous exposure to mixtures of these compounds.